aristanetworks/cvprac/README.md

 will fail and the last error that occurred will be raised.

 The class provides connect, get, and post methods that allow the user to make RESTful API calls to CVP.
-The class does not provide any wrapper functions around the specific RESTful API operations (ex: /cvpInfo/getCvpInfo.do, /aaa/saveAAADetails.do, ...).
-To do so would require creating methods that take the appropriate dictionary as method parameters for the operation or flatten out the dictionary and pass them as parameters to the operation method.
-Either approach adds no value.
-The value provided by this class is in automatically handling the CVP session logout and retrying requests across all CVP nodes in the face of failures.
+See the example below using the get method.

+The class provides a wrapper function around the CVP RESTful API operations.
+Each API method takes the RESTful API parameters as method parameters to the operation method.
+The API class was added to the client class because the API functions are required when using the CVP RESTful API and placing them in this library avoids duplicating the calls in every application that uses this class.
+See the examples below using the api methods.

 ## Requirements